Post-impact mining

 What measures do we take now?

 Research was commissioned by the Ministry of Economic Affairs to investigate the effects of past coal mining.
 That research was conducted partly at the insistence of the region (province of Limburg and municipalities involved).
 Based on the results of the study, it was decided to take a number of measures.
 For example, additional measuring points will be installed to Map the effects of rising mine water and old, small mine shafts in Kerkrade will be tracked down and cleared where necessary.
-In addition, six industrial shafts in the mining region will be better sealed and a regional knowledge and expertise center will be established where all information on the effects of past mining will be brought together.
-These proposed measures will be implemented by the rijksoverheid together with the region.
+Furthermore, six industrial shafts in the mining region will be sealed better and a regional knowledge and expertise center has been established where all information on the effects of past mining will be brought together.
+These proposed measures are being implemented by the rijksoverheid together with the region.
 On the website of the Province you can read more about the results of the studies and the measures that are now being taken.

 You can find the research reports and related documents on the Parliamentary Monitor website .